-It provides excellent anatomic information but does not necessarily differentiate a bifid renal pelvis from a bifid ureter or from 2 complete ureters.
+It provides excellent anatomic information but does not necessarily differentiate a bifid renal pelvis from a bifid ureter or from two complete ureters.

-CT is able to delineate essentially all abnormalities, especially when performed during the excretory phase (contrast outlining the collecting systems).
+CT is able to delineate essentially all abnormalities, especially when performed during the excretory (IVP) phase (contrast outlining the collecting systems).
+CT reconstruction software can produce striking single images of the collecting systems.
 In an unobstructed system, the diagnosis can be difficult.
 A duplicated renal collecting system can be suspected by identifying the so-called faceless kidney.

 Renal scintigraphy is significantly impaired in its ability to identify non-obstructed systems, as the spacial resolution is poor.
 However, it is able to evaluate renal function, and is particularly useful in planing corrective surgery.

 Duplex kidney usually does not require any treatment per se however complications may necessitate intervention: